Updates from the AMH council to practitioners

 - If it is necessary, you are permitted to carry out face-to-face consultations for medical or health reasons.
 You should have a clear record of what those reasons are.

 - If you do see clients face-to-face, you should follow the guidance on working safely.
-There are links to relevant guidance on the Coronavirus section of our website.

 - You should also follow the guidance concerning track and trace.
-There is information on this on our website.

 You can view the guidance and legislation here: